AndyGan0/Beginner-projects-python/README.md

 # Beginner-projects-python
-These are projects i created in my university course "Introduction to Computer Science" Language used: Python 3
+These are projects i created in my university course "Introduction to Computer Science" <br>
+Language used: Python 3

 <br><br><br>